-"Right of everyone to an adequate standard of living for himself and his family, including adequate food, clothing and housing, and to the continuous improvement of living conditions."
+"Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food."
+(Article 25) "Right of everyone to an adequate standard of living for himself and his family, including adequate food, clothing and housing, and to the continuous improvement of living conditions."
 (Article11)